stackbit-projects/megan-mccan-69a34/content/pages/index.md

           alternative to veneers.
 This is a discreet and minimally invasive method of repairing a damaged (cracked/chipped) or misshapen tooth.
         actions:
-          - label: See Writing Samples
+          - label: Get in touch
             url: /faq
             style: primary
             has_icon: true